-1. What type of clients do you service?
-FCA's clients shall generally include individuals (including high net worth individuals), trusts, business entities, and retirement plans.
-2. Do you have requirements for becoming a client?
+A. What type of clients do you service?

+We serve the investment needs of individual investors (including high net worth individuals), trusts, business entities, retirement plans and other investment advisers.

+B. Do you have requirements for becoming a client?

 We do not have a minimum account size.
 We do charge a minimum Assets Under Management Fee.
 In some cases we may elect not to take on a client if we determine we are not best suited to meet their investment needs.
 Also, we may terminate a client relationship if we feel we can no longer meet their investment needs.
-As a client of FCA, you will keep your Advisor apprised of any changes to your life or financial situation, risk tolerance, investment objectives, or time horizon upon which your Advisor would have based their recommendations for investment strategies.
-In addition, we provide constant monitoring and supervision of your account(s) and therefore expect that Clients will meet with their Advisor on a regular (no less than annual) basis.
-FCA reserves the right to terminate agreements with clients who don't meet these expectations.
+We try to accommodate a wide range of custodians; however, we may refuse a client who does not use a suggested/recommended custodian.